Back to MarryNJ.com

 How do we reserve your services for our wedding date?

-I will send you our wedding agreement via email.
-To reserve your wedding date, please mail the signed contract along with your deposit to us .
+To reserve your wedding date, please mail a signed contract along with your deposit to us .
 When we receive the wedding agreement, your wedding date will be scheduled on our calendar and we will send you a confirmation email.

 How long is the wedding ceremony?